-The following table lists future capital projects expected to occur in 7 - 20 years.
+The following table lists future capital projects expected to occur in 7 to 20 years.
 The projects identified are needed to meet anticipated growth or to replace existing infrastructure that is beyond its useful life.
+The projects are consistent with the draft 2021-2026 Water System Plan which includes a 20-year capital facilities plan as required by State law.

 The scope, costs and revenue projections are estimates.
 Timing for these projects may be impacted by the pace of growth and other factors.
-The projects are listed in the 2015-2020 Water System Plan for years 2028 - 2034, reflect 2014 dollars and are not in priority order.